mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 <pre><code>customer id:  123 , account balance: 17.9
 </code></pre>
 <p>This sort of construct gets a bit tedious.
 Plus the space between the customer id and the following comma is unintended and undesirable.</p>
-<p>A relatively new addition to Python, called f-strings, offer a simpler and more readable solution to this problem.
+<p>A relatively new addition to Python, called f-strings, offers a simpler and more readable solution to this problem.
 If you prefix a string with the character <code>f</code>, it gives the string magic powers.
 Specifically, the sting has the ability to <strong>interpolate</strong> variables inside curly braces.
 Here's how we could express the previous <code>print</code> statement using an f-string:</p>
 <pre><code>print(f"customer id: {customer_id} account balance: {account_balance}")
 </code></pre>
 <p>This is shorter, less tedious, easier to read and write, and solves the formatting issue related to the comma between the two fields.</p>